UnifiedID2/uid2-docs-preview/preview/docs/getting-started/gs-faqs.md

 When a user opts out of UID2-based targeted advertising through the [Transparency and Control Portal](https://www.transparentadvertising.com/), the opt-out signal is sent to DSPs and publishers, who handle opt-outs at bid time.
 We recommend that advertisers and data providers regularly check whether a user has opted out, via the [POST /identity/map](../endpoints/post-identity-map.md) endpoint.

+Advertisers and data providers can also check the opt-out status of raw UID2s using the [POST&nbsp;/optout/status](../endpoints/post-optout-status.md) endpoint.

 If a user opts out through your website, you should follow your internal procedures for handling the opt-out.
 For example, you might choose not to generate a UID2 for that user.

 #### Does the same DII always result in the same raw UID2?

 In general yes, the process of generating a raw UID2 from DII is the same, and results in the same value, no matter who sent the request.
-If two UID2 participants were to send the same email address to the [POST /identity/map](../endpoints/post-identity-map.md) endpoint at the same time, they would both get the same raw UID2 in response.
+If two UID2 participants were to send the same email address to the [POST&nbsp;/identity/map](../endpoints/post-identity-map.md) endpoint at the same time, they would both get the same raw UID2 in response.

-However, there is a variable factor, which is the [salt](../ref-info/glossary-uid.md#gl-salt) value that's used in generating the raw UID2.
+However, there is a variable factor, which is the <Link href="../ref-info/glossary-uid#gl-salt">salt</Link> value that's used in generating the raw UID2.
 The salt values are rotated roughly once per year (for details, see [How often should UID2s be refreshed for incremental updates?](#how-often-should-uid2s-be-refreshed-for-incremental-updates)).
 If the salt value changes between one request and another, those two requests result in two different raw UID2, even when the DII is the same.

 For more information, see [Monitor for salt bucket rotations related to your stored raw UID2s](../guides/advertiser-dataprovider-guide.md#3-monitor-for-salt-bucket-rotations-related-to-your-stored-raw-uid2s) in the *Advertiser/Data Provider Integration Guide*.